-Whether it’s food, art, or music you love, there seems to be festivals, parties and celebrations almost every weekend in New Orleans.
-Charmed by the city’s fun atmosphere, incredible history and yummy food, me and a few of my girl friends planned a weekend trip to New Orleans.
+Whether it’s food, art, or music you love, there seem to be festivals, parties, and celebrations almost every weekend in New Orleans.
+Charmed by the city’s fun atmosphere, incredible history and yummy food, I and a few of my girlfriends planned a weekend trip to New Orleans.
 Since it was only 500 mile from Dallas, we decided to do a road trip to NOLA.
-There is plenty to see, do and of course eat in NOLA, here is a quick guide to plan an epic girls getaway weekend in New Orleans!
+There is plenty to see, do and of course, eat in NOLA, here is a quick guide to planning an epic girls getaway weekend in New Orleans!

 What is in this Post

 The French Quarter is the most popular area in New Orleans among tourists, and for good reason.
 You can easily wander around while taking in the unique architecture, incredible and historic sights of the French Quarter.
 Jackson Square is the French Quarter’s main plaza.
 While the square and the surrounding buildings date back to the 1700s, today the area remains as lively as ever.
 You will see street performers and artists and the beautiful St. Louis Cathedral is an landmark you can’t miss.